CLIMADA-project/climada_python/README.md

 ## Getting started

 CLIMADA runs on Windows, macOS and Linux.
+It can be installed from sources or - in case of climada_python - directly with pip.
+See the [installation guide](https://climada-python.readthedocs.io/en/latest/guide/Guide_Installation.html) for instructions.

 ### Install CLIMADA with pip
 Published releases of CLIMADA (not CLIMADA-petals) can also be installed using pip, since version 3.0.